go-pg/docs/docs/zfs.md

 Since ARC caches compressed blocks it makes sense to use it over PostgreSQL `shared_buffers` for caching hot data.
 But making `shared_buffers` too small will negatively affect write speed.
-Thefore consider lowering `shared_buffers` as long as your write speed does not suffer too much.
+Thefore consider lowering `shared_buffers` as long as your write speed does not suffer too much and leave the rest of the RAM for ARC.

 ### PostgreSQL block size and WAL size